zakariaekhayi/Removing-Indersirable-objects-MRCNN/README(Anglais).md

 - Download the **Mask R-CNN** repository from the following link:
   [https://github.com/matterport/Mask\_RCNN.git](https://github.com/matterport/Mask_RCNN.git)
+- deplacer le ficheier clonne dans in the same path

 - Extract the contents of the repository and place it **in the same location** as your project's `rcnn.py` file.